jongpie/NebulaLogger/docs/apex/Configuration/LoggerParameter.md

 Indicates if Nebula Logger will send an error email notification if any internal exceptions occur.
 Controlled by the custom metadata record `LoggerParameter.SendErrorEmailNotifications`, or `true` as the default

+#### `STORE_HTTP_RESPONSE_HEADER_VALUES` → `Boolean`

+Indicates if Nebula Logger will store the header values when logging an instance of `System.HttpResponse`.
+Controlled by the custom metadata record `LoggerParameter.StoreHttpResponseHeaderValues`, or `true` as the default.
+Regardless of how this parameter is configured, Nebula Logger will still log the header keys of any instance of `System.HttpResponse` that is logged - this parameter only controls if the header values are stored.

 #### `SYSTEM_DEBUG_MESSAGE_FORMAT` → `String`

 The merge-field syntax to use when calling System.debug().
 Controlled by the custom metadata record `LoggerParameter.SystebugMessageFormat`, or `{OriginLocation__c}\n{Message__c}` as the default